Carréducker are award-winning bespoke shoemakers with premises in Shoreditch, London.

-Keen to attract new customers, they set about organising their own Bespoke Club events to showcase their work alongside like-minded brands including Tom Davies eyewear, TomTom Cigars and Gentlemen’s Tonic.
+Keen to attract new bespoke customers, they set about organising their own Bespoke Club events to showcase their work alongside like-minded brands including Tom Davies eyewear, TomTom Cigars and Gentlemen’s Tonic.

 Creating events and demonstrating the shoe making craft was just the start.
 Over the years, the pair have showcased hand sewn shoemaking at numerous events – during the Olympics; at St. James’ and Hampton Court Palaces; at the Crafts Council’s Origin show and Added Value exhibition; at Vicheron Constantin’s Crafted: Makers of Excellence and in the window of No.1 Savile Row for London Craft Week.
-Their work is now part of the permanent exhibition at the Design Museum London.
+Today, their work is now part of the permanent exhibition at the Design Museum London.

 Through the UK’s luxury industry body, Walpole, Carréducker were introduced to Mark Henderson, then Chairman of Gieves & Hawkes.
 Gieves’ flagship store at No.1 Savile Row was being transformed into a gentlemen’s club and Carréducker had the great fortune to be invited to create a workshop on the shop floor.
 It was a truly unique opportunity to create in-store theatre for customers fascinated to watch their bespoke shoes being crafted.
 It marked the beginning of a long-term relationship.
 Carréducker continues to delivers the Bespoke Shoe Service at No.1 today.

 As well as creating beautiful bespoke shoes, Carréducker has established itself at the forefront of handsewn shoe making training.
 Deborah and James have been teaching shoe making since 2006, taking up the mantle from the world-renowned Cordwainers College.
-Responding to a growing interest from people keen to make with their hands, they have opened a stand-alone school space where students can learn part or all of the handsewn shoe making process, footwear pattern making and sewing shoe uppers; top up their skills with masterclasses in specific techniques like Norwegian welting; or learn saddle stitch techniques.
-Meanwhile shoemakers worldwide can find all the tools and materials they need for shoe making online in Carréducker’s Shoe Making Shop.
+In 2019, responding to a growing interest from people keen to make with their hands, Carreducker moved from Cockpit Arts to stand-alone premises in Shoreditch including a dedicated school space.
+Here enthusiasts from all over the world come to learn the the heritage craft of handsewn shoe making; design and footwear pattern making; to top up their shoemaking skills with masterclasses in specific techniques like Norwegian welting; and to learn basic leather work techniques.

 Carréducker have been recognised as ambassadors of the handsewn shoe making craft.
 They were awarded the Balvenie Masters of Craft Award for Leather in 2011; the Marsh Heritage Crafts ‘Made in Britain’ Award in 2017, for their work promoting British-made shoes and boots; and the QEST Award for Excellence in 2018 for bringing handsewn shoe making to a global audience and the high quality of craft training that they are giving the next generation of makers.